Through the following links, you can move to the menu or to the main text in this page.

 gas regulations

-• Development of industrial diesel engines that comply with the latest emissions regulations (Stage V), and launch onto the market of products with such engines*13
+• Development of industrial diesel engines that comply with the latest emissions regulations (Stage V), and launch onto the market of products with such engines*11

 • Launch the vehicles that comply with the latest emissions regulations onto the market

-3. *3 VOCs (volatile organic compounds) comprise the six substances that are most prevalent in emissions from the Kubota Group: xylene, toluene, ethylbenzene, styrene, 1, 2, 4-trimethylbenzene, and 1, 3, 5-trimethylbenzene.
+2. *2.
+VOCs (volatile organic compounds) refer to the substances that are most prevalent in the emissions of the Kubota Group.
+Up until 2022, there were six substances: xylene, toluene, ethylbenzene, styrene, 1, 2, 4-trimethylbenzene, and 1, 3, 5-trimethylbenzene.
+Since FY2023 there have been five substances: xylene, toluene, ethylbenzene, styrene, and trimethylbenzene.

-10. *10 Usage ratio of recycled materials (%) in the cast metal products and parts manufactured by the Kubota Group (ductile iron pipes, fittings, machine cast products (engine crankcase, etc.))
+8. *8.
+Usage ratio of recycled materials (%) in the cast metal products and parts manufactured by the Kubota Group (ductile iron pipes, fittings, machine cast products (engine crankcase, etc.)).
+Since FY2023, old pig iron generated at the same business sites has been excluded from the calculation.

 ■ The Results for Medium-Term Environmental Conservation Targets for Global Production Sites